Torsions and intersection forms of 4-manifolds from trisection diagrams: Introduction

 \subsection{Acknowledgements.}

+The first author was partially supported by the ANR Project LISA 17-CE40-0023-01.
 While working on the contents of this paper, the second author has been supported by a Postdoctoral Fellowship of the {\em Japan Society for the Promotion of Science}.
 She is grateful to Tomotada Ohtsuki and the {\em Research Institute for Mathematical Sciences} for their support.
 She is now supported by the {\em R\'egion Bourgogne Franche-Comt\'e} project ITIQ--3D.
 She thanks Gw\'ena\"el Massuyeau and the {\em Institut de Math\'ematiques de Bourgogne} for their support.